 Long daytime naps can hurt your nighttime sleep.
-One study found that participants often felt sleepier during the day after taking a daytime nap.
+One study12 found that participants often felt sleepier during the day after taking a daytime nap.
 Schedule your naps in the afternoon for 20 minutes only.
 Anything longer than half an hour will disrupt your body clock and make it harder for you to sleep at night.

 10. Don't pressure yourself to sleep.

 If you find yourself worrying that you can't sleep once you're in bed, get up and do something else.
 Forcing yourself to sleep or obsessing on why you are having a hard time will trigger more anxiety.
 Instead, engage in something that relaxes you.
-Perhaps even meditate with the help of apps.
+Perhaps even meditate13 with the help of apps.